jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 The function takes three arguments: `endog`, `exog`, and `method`.
 - `endog` is a numpy array representing the dependent variable(s) in the regression.
 - `exog` is a numpy array representing the independent variable(s) in the regression.
 - `method` is a string specifying the method to use for the regression.
-The default value is 'svd', but 'pinv' is also supported.
+The default method is 'svd', but 'pinv' is also supported.

 The function first checks if the number of observations in `endog` and `exog` are the same.
 If not, it raises a ValueError.

 Next, it calculates the degrees of freedom for the residuals.

-If `method` is 'pinv', it uses the Moore-Penrose pseudoinverse to calculate the regression coefficients (`params`).
-It also calculates the inverse of the covariance matrix (`inv_cov`) and the sums of squares and cross-products of residuals (`sscpr`).
+If the method is 'pinv', it calculates the regression coefficients matrix using the Moore-Penrose pseudoinverse of `exog` (denoted as `pinv_x`).
+It also calculates the inverse of the covariance matrix of `exog` (denoted as `inv_cov`).
+If the rank of `inv_cov` is less than the number of independent variables, it raises a ValueError.
+Finally, it calculates the sums of squares and cross-products of residuals (denoted as `sscpr`) and returns the regression coefficients, degrees of freedom, inverse covariance matrix, and `sscpr`.

-If `method` is 'svd', it uses the singular value decomposition (SVD) to calculate the regression coefficients, inverse covariance matrix, and sums of squares and cross-products of residuals.
+If the method is 'svd', it performs singular value decomposition (SVD) on `exog` to obtain the matrices `u`, `s`, and `v`.
+It checks if any of the singular values are smaller than a tolerance value.
+If so, it raises a ValueError.
+It then calculates the regression coefficients, inverse covariance matrix, and `sscpr` using the SVD results and returns them.

-Finally, it returns a tuple containing the regression coefficients, degrees of freedom for the residuals, inverse covariance matrix, and sums of squares and cross-products of residuals.
+If the method is neither 'pinv' nor 'svd', it raises a ValueError.

-If `method` is not 'pinv' or 'svd', it raises a ValueError.
+Note: The code assumes that the necessary libraries (e.g., numpy) have been imported.

 ## Function **`multivariate_stats`** Overview
 The function `multivariate_stats` takes in several parameters: `eigenvals`, `r_err_sscp`, `r_contrast`, `df_resid`, and an optional parameter `tolerance`.
 It performs calculations and returns a DataFrame containing various statistical values.